DEAN ANDY BOYNTON, PhD, MBA

 He is a 1978 graduate of Boston College.
 Boynton earned his MBA and Ph.D. at the Kenan-Flagler School of Business, Chapel Hill, North Carolina.
 He has served on the MBA faculty at the Kenan-Flagler School of Business and at the Darden School of Business, University of Virginia.

-In addition to his publishing career and role as Dean of the Carroll School of Management, Boynton has over twenty years of experience speaking and designing powerful executive education sessions and seminars for firms around the world.
+In addition to his publishing career and role as Dean of the Carroll School of Management, Boynton has over twenty years of experience as a keynote speaker speaking and designing powerful executive education sessions and seminars for firms around the world.
 He is often utilized by organizations looking to build more innovative and effective teams and his articles in this area have appeared in elite management journals, such as Harvard Business Review, Sloan Management Review, and the California Management Review.